abigailmbravo-uxuidev/exzeo-harmony-web/README.md

 All components must meet the following criteria
 * Follow formatting / linting rules ( `npm run lint` must exit with 0 code )
-* PropTypes must be declared - required and default
 * Covered by unit tests
 * A front end dev approval required for PR's